maheshkkolla/maheshkkolla.github.io/_posts/2021-05-07-dynamodb-backup.markdown

-# What is the Cost of backup?
+# What is the Cost of these backups?

 This is not a table scan solution, no extra infra/server.
 So, the cost of this solution is less comparing with Data Pipelines solution.